rust-fuzz/cargo-fuzz/README.md

 4. Visualize the coverage data in HTML:

    `llvm-cov show target/.../compiler --format=html -instr-profile=runs.profdata > index.html`

+   There are many visualization and coverage-report options available (see `llvm-cov show --help`).

 Note: we recommend using LLVM 11 and a recent nightly version of the Rust toolchain.
 This code was tested with `1.51.0-nightly (2021-02-10)`.